KWARC/faulumpus/README.md

 However, your agent will die if it steps on a square with a pit or the wumpus.
 In that case, the agent will get 0 points – no matter how many sights it had found.
 Therefore, your agent should finish the game at some point.
+Note that illegal moves are also lethal.

 Your agent will be evaluated based on the maximum average score of 1000 consecutive games played on the server.

-To illustrate the evaluation, let's pretend for a moment that your agent is evaluated based on the maximum overage score of 3 consecutive games rather than 1000.
+To illustrate the evaluation, let's pretend for a moment that your agent is evaluated based on the maximum average score of 3 consecutive games rather than 1000.
 Let us say your agent gets the following scores in consecutive games: 4, 1, 1, 4, 16, 4, 1, 16.
-Then its evaluation would be (4+16+4)/3, as that is the maximum of three consecutive games.
+Then its evaluation would be (4+16+4)/3 = 8, as that is the maximum of three consecutive games.

 ## Requirements
 You need to have a recent Python version.